rjseymour66/pocket-sized-go/README.md

 ### Example syntax to test STDOUT of a function

 If you test the STDOUT of a function, you can prepend it with `ExampleFuncName()`.
 Within that function, you can use Go's `Example` syntax.
 This syntax allows you to write commented lines to test the output.
 The first contains `Output:`, and the second contains the expected output.
+This kind of testing is called _open-box_ testing.

 For example, the following `Example` syntax tests a hello world program: